seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 ## Comments

 Comments should be used to explain _why_, not _what_ and definitely never _how_.

+### When to Use Comments

-Use them sparingly.
+Use comments sparingly.

 Code should strive to be self-explanatory.
-It is a specification of behavior, unlike comments, which are neither type-checked nor executed.
-If you're discussing behavior, it belongs in the code.
-If there is no way to write the code without making your reader wonder "why?", _then_ you put in a comment.
+It is a precise specification of behavior covering both the _what_ and the _how_ by definition, and usually the _why_ by virtue of naming, organization and common contextual knowledge (i.e. what the whole program is designed to do).

+Comments are suitable only when there is no reasonable naming or organization of the code that can address the _why_.
+Explaining _what_ or _how_ risks the comment becoming misleading in the future, since comments are not checked for consistency or sanity by any automated tool, and misleading comments are worse than no comments.

-### Useful Comments
+### Examples of Useful Comments

 Useful comments are those that explain necessary but unusual code constructs, such as: